mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/index.md

 ## Introduction

 A Node-RED node which can be used to upload the time series data, files and events to MindSphere via MindConnect.
-The node runs on x86, Raspberry PI, Siemens IOT 2040 and is also available as a docker container for your convenience.
+The node also has support for the MindSphere Industrial Data Lake.
+It runs on x86, Raspberry PI, Siemens IOT 2040 and is also available as a docker container for your convenience.

 [<i class="fab fa-github"></i> GitHub](https://github.com/mindsphere/node-red-contrib-mindconnect) [<i class="fab fa-npm"></i> npm](https://www.npmjs.com/package/@mindconnect/node-red-contrib-mindconnect) [<i class="fab fa-docker"></i> DockerHub](https://hub.docker.com/r/mindconnect/node-red-contrib-mindconnect)